 Make Italian Wedding Soup

-Edited by Nerissa Avisado, Anonymous, Maria, Lynn and 2 others
+Edited by Nerissa Avisado, Maria, Lynn, Eng and 1 other

 When many people hear the words "Italian wedding soup", they automatically think of a broth served during wedding banquets.
 You might be prompted to ask what makes this soup special enough to deserve such a position in wedding spreads.
 This hearty dish of meatballs and vegetables is actually not part of traditional wedding menus in Italy.
 The name itself is a literal and somewhat mangled translation of the Italian phrase "minestra maritata" (married soup), which refers to the marriage not between people, but between meat and vegetables.